 Brendan enjoys sports, gardening, and most outdoor activities.
-He is enthused by the role that technology plays in all of the CFCP's important research and program efforts, but he's especially inspired in the utilization and development of technologies to meet the unique needs of immigrant and refugee communities.
+He is enthused by the role that technology plays in all of the CFCP's important research and program efforts, but he's especially inspired in the utilization and development of infrastructure to meet the unique needs of immigrant and refugee communities.
 [Back to Top]

-As the director of operations, Maureen Sweatman is responsible for creating a solid and resource efficient infrastructure that supports the Research and Engaged Learning clusters to better enable the CFCP to reach its mission of promoting civic engagement through scholarship, learning, and service.
+As the director of operations, Maureen is responsible for creating a solid and resource efficient infrastructure that supports the Research and Engaged Learning clusters to better enable CFCP to reach its mission of promoting civic engagement through scholarship, learning, and service.
 She leads the Operations team, which includes the following functions - communications and marketing, development, finance, event planning, human resources, information technology, and strategic planning.

 Before joining CFCP in 2011, Maureen worked with the Emory Scholars Program in the Emory College of Arts and Sciences where she helped create a close=knit community that offers students a ranve of benefits and opportunities to enrich their Emory experience.
 The highlight of Maureen's 10 years of work with the Scholars Program was her work with the Scholarship and Service Summer Program (SAS).
 SAS is a service-learning program that collaborates with community partner nonprofits to engage undergraduates in internships that allow students to both give back to the community and develop necessary leadership skills.